OpenAgentsInc/ndxstr-nodejs/README.md

 - Receiving messages in a batch via API, not one at a time over a websocket
 - Fewer expensive cryptographic operations done client-side (e.g. trusting an indexer to validate events)
 - To retrieve large amounts of messages quickly+reliably via one API without caring about uptime/featuresets of multiple relays

-## Solution

-- A server that pulls events from all known relays, storing them forever-ish and making available to clients via API

 ## Stack